 - Mandurah Performing Arts Centre Foyer

-YOH Fest is challenging you and your school to come up with a performance or visual art piece based around the annual YOH Fest health theme, this year's theme being "Pushed To the Limit".
+YOH Fest is challenging you and your school to come up with a performance or visual art piece based around the annual YOH Fest health theme, this year's theme being "Belonging".
 Let your creativity loose and tell your story in your favourite art form.

 There is no limit on entries, you can enter as many times as you like across all YOH Fest categories.